-In this article I will explain with examples, how to use SqlCommand ExecuteNonQuery in C# and VB.Net while developing ASP.Net, Windows and Console applications.
+In this article I will explain with an example, how to use SqlCommand ExecuteNonQuery in C# and VB.Net while developing ASP.Net, Windows and Console applications.

 Database

-I have made use of the following table Persons with the schema as follows.
+I have made use of the following table Customers with the schema as follows.

 Note: You can download the database table SQL by clicking the download link below.